 3. The Compliance and Risk Unit has been established to monitor adherence to the PCN System’s Terms and Conditions.

 Step 4: If you are unfamiliar with ICD-10 codes, it is useful to consider registering with The South African Association for Social Workers in Private Practice SAASWIPP as they assist their members with training on the appropriate codes and how to run an ethical practice.
-New registration, ONCE OFF – R340 and Membership fee 2017 – R800.
 Please note that the annual membership fee each year is payable from the 1st of January to the 31st of March.

-This is a bit steep but consider whether it will be valuable to you if you do not have support from such a body.
+This fee is a bit steep but consider whether it will be valuable to you if you do not have support from such a body.
 It is NOT compulsory to join SAASWIPP if you are in private practice.

 Do I Register My Practice as a Company?

 Another important consideration is whether you are going to run the practice as a sole proprietorship or a business – this will depend on your scope of practice. if you wish to work in the Wellness field and register with companies on their databases, it is better to have a registered company as one needs various documents such as BEEE certificates; Tax Clearance Certificates and ….
 Many companies will not utilise your services as a sole proprietor.

 The good thing is that registration is not a difficult or expensive process and you can do it all online at the Companies and Intellectual Property Commission CIPC.
 A name reservation application costs R50.
 A company registration may vary between R125 and R475 (R125 for a private company, R475 for a non-profit company registered without members).
 For more information on whether you should register your business, you can read more about it here.

 Now you are ready to print those business cards; create your website and start your marketing.